 These symptoms are very common and may be related to many other gynecological pathologies in addition to Asherman syndrome.
 Therefore, extensive testing is necessary to determine the cause of these signs.

 If the results of the above tests show that you have this syndrome, surgery is necessary, since this condition can be quite painful and have very negative consequences for a woman's fertility.

 Treatment for Asherman syndrome involves the removal and cauterization of adhesions so that the uterus regains its normal shape and size.
 Generally, this procedure is performed using a surgical hysteroscopy during which, in addition to the optical system through which the uterus is visualized, specialized microsurgical instruments are used to section the adhesions.

 Once the scar tissue has been removed, the uterine cavity must remain expanded to prevent the recurrence of adhesions.
 There are several methods available:

 - Intrauterine balloon: is a small probe that is inserted into the uterus and, once positioned inside, expands, keeping the uterine walls separate, while they heal.

 - Oestrogen Treatment: Oestrogen-based pharmacological treatment may also be necessary during the days following surgical hysteroscopy.
-This hormone stimulates the natural growth of the initially damaged endometrial tissue, preventing the growth of the tissue causing the adhesions.
+This hormone stimulates the natural growth of the initially damaged endometrial tissue, preventing the growth of the tissue and causing adhesions.